connictro/connictro_blockchain_examples/company_internal_use/README.md

    you may use production credentials if you actually plan to use it as tool for your business - development blockchains will disappear after a while and therefore cannot be used to serve as fraud-proof database.

-   Save the .json file on your web server, in a directory not publicly accessible.
+   Save the .json file of the created sub-licensee on your local drive (not on the web server), it should not be accessible by anybody other than you.

-6. Using this sub-licensee, create an end user with 7 life and sufficient value.
+6. Using this sub-licensee, log in to the Dashboard UI, and create an end user with 7 life and sufficient value (e.g. 5000 allows more than 20 start/stop records per usual working day).
 Fields are not yet needed to be defined, the demo itself allows to create these while using.
 Optionally you might want to define an expiration timer, e.g. to expire by the end of the calendar year or after a certain time of usage.
-   Provision the end user from the Dashboard UI.
+Provision the new end user from the Dashboard UI (= decrease its life to state 6 "Provisioned").

 7. Modify js/genericConvertQrMain.js line 32
    const gTargetUrlStart  = "https://www.connictro.de/bc-examples/companyInternalExample.html?";